BrandonHannan/SoftwareFrameworksAssignment/README.md

 ## Git Repository and Version Control

-*Instructions: Describe how you organized and used your Git repository.
-Below are some template sections.*

 ### Repository Structure

 The Git repository is structured into one main directory named "text-chat'.
-This directory includes all the frontend code (Entire Angular Application) but it also contains another directory name "server" which contains the Node.js and Express.js server application to keep the frontend and backend codebases separate and organized:
+This directory includes all the frontend code (Entire Angular Application) but it also contains another directory named "server" which contains the Node.js and Express.js server application to keep the frontend and backend codebases separate and organized:
 * `/text-chat`: Contains the entire Angular application including the backend server.
 * `/text-chat/server`: Contains the Node.js and Express.js server application.
 The `node_modules` directories for both are included in the `.gitignore` file to prevent them from being committed to the repository.